 Dark marks across my cheeks and forehead have faded like old memories; the constellation-like pattern of acne scars from my teens and early twenties have gradually become undetectable over time.
 I’ve spent a lot of energy (and money) tackling my skin’s hyperpigmentation to erase any evidence of past skin issues.
-Mainly because it’s been hard not to see discoloration, and anything other than an even skin tone, as something I need to fix.
+Mainly because it’s been hard not to see discolouration, and anything other than an even skin tone, as something I need to fix.
 Hyperpigmentation — patches of skin darker than your skin tone caused by an increase of melanin — may be common and more noticeable amongst people with dark skin tones, yet it doesn’t make the emotional impact of pigmentation marks any less difficult for some to deal with.
 Our fave Keke Palmer has often spoken about the emotional toll of acne and pigmentation marks as a result of PCOS and, in 2017, spoke about her decision to accept the skin she’s in.
 In an Instagram post, she wrote “acne, acne scarring, hyperpigmentation, happens.
 Nothing to feel ashamed about and nothing to rush to fix to make OTHER PEOPLE comfortable.
 If they can't stand your skin that's their problem.”

-On social media, there is a distinct disconnect between clear skin trends such as “glass skin” or the “clean girl” and the skin-positivity movement where blemishes, texture, pores, pimples, stretch marks, and more are embraced and given necessary visibility.
+On social media, there is a distinct disconnect between clear skin trends such as “glass skin” or the “clean girl” and the skin-positivity movement where blemishes, texture, pores, pimples, stretch marks and more are embraced and given necessary visibility.
 Yet, cutting through the noise, there is still a demand and need in understanding how to fade unwanted pigmentation safely and effectively — especially for Black and brown folks.
 On TikTok, videos detailing how to clear hyperpigmentation on dark skin have amassed more than 8 million views and counting.
-In the age of skincare influencers (some qualified estheticians and dermatologists, others skincare enthusiasts), advice on how to treat hyperpigmentation can often be complicated, expensive, and not always the best approach for individual needs.
+In the age of skincare influencers (some qualified estheticians and dermatologists, others skincare enthusiasts), advice on how to treat hyperpigmentation can often be complicated, expensive and not always the best approach for individual needs.
 Alicia Lartey — a Black esthetician from London known for helping demystify the world of skincare with digestible, science-backed advice — has created a guide to understanding hyperpigmentation, especially on darker skin tones.

 What is hyperpigmentation & why is it most common in darker skin tones?

 Melanin is a blessing — this isn’t up for debate — but due to melanin, hyperpigmentation can be more prevalent with deep skin tones.
 “People with more melanin have more robust melanocytes, and can produce more pigment —which is why those with dark skin often have more dark spots, explained Dr. Charles, a New York-based dermatologist to Refinery29.
 “Post-inflammatory hyperpigmentation (PIH) is the most frequent type of dark mark and often comes from our own doing.
 PIH is the result of acne, trauma, eczema, or a rash.
 When that inflammation goes away, the skin develops more melanin.
-The marks can pop up anywhere on your skin a few days after the injury and are typically small, localized, and dark brown.”
+The marks can pop up anywhere on your skin a few days after the injury and are typically small, localised, and dark brown.”

-Hyperpigmentation on the body due to friction (shaving, walking, living…) on the inner thighs, backs of necks, armpits, and upper pubis area is also common with Black skin tones and entirely normal.
+Hyperpigmentation on the body due to friction (shaving, walking, living…) on the inner thighs, backs of necks, armpits and upper pubis area is also common with Black skin tones and entirely normal.
 Hyperpigmented areas on the elbows and kneecaps are also common with darker skin tones and can be difficult to treat.

 What is The Lartey Hyperpigmentation Scale & why is it necessary?